 If you feel that an individual is in immediate danger, e.g. if they tell you they have a plan or intention to act on thoughts of suicide, don't leave them alone.
 Try to remove any means of suicide from the immediate environment and seek further support - perhaps contact their GP on their behalf, call 999 or accompany them to A&E and stay with them until they are seen.

-Hearing that a friend, family member or colleague is feeling suicidal can be difficult, so make sure you also seek support for yourself if needed.
+Hearing that a friend, family member or colleague is feeling suicidal can be www.healthpartnersgroup.com support for yourself if needed. 🕅